 Spinosaurus was the biggest of all the carnivorous dinosaurs, larger than Tyrannosaurus and Giganotosaurus.
-It lived during the middle of the Cretaceous Period about 112 million to 97 million years ago, roaming the swamps of North Africa.
+It lived during part of the Cretaceous period, about 112 million to 97 million years ago, roaming the swamps of North Africa.

-Two Spinosaurus species have been named based on the region where they were discovered: Spinosaurus aegyptiacus (Egyptian spine lizard) and Spinosaurus maroccanus (Moroccan spine lizard).
+Two Spinosaurus species have been named based on the regions where they were discovered: Spinosaurus aegyptiacus Egyptian spine lizard) and Spinosaurus maroccanus (Moroccan spine lizard).

 Spinosaurus means "spine lizard," an appropriate descriptor, as the dinosaur had very long spines growing on its back to form what is referred to as a "sail."
-The spines were more than 10 times the diameter of the vertebrae structures from which they extended and were slightly longer front to back at the base than higher up.
+The distinctive spines, which grew out of the animal's back vertebrae, were up to 7 feet (2.1 meters) long and were likely connected to one another by skin.

 More gigantic than Giganotosaurus

-Spinosaurus had a long and narrow snout at the end of its skull.
-It had six or seven needle-like teeth on each side of the very front of the upper jaw and another twelve behind them.
-There were a few large teeth at the end of its snout.
+Spinosaurus had a long and narrow snout at the end of its skull, and a small crest above its eyes.
+It had six or seven needlelike teeth on each side of the very front of the upper jaw and another 12 teeth behind those.
+There were also a few large, slanted teeth that interlocked at the end of the snout.
 While its jaw was powerful, none of the teeth were serrated, making it unlikely that it could have used them to tear into tough prey.
 This gives credence to the theory that it mostly survived on fish and carcasses.

 What did Spinosaurus eat?